jtpaasch/container/README.md

 Get a container's IP address
 ----------------------------

-To get the IP address of a running container, use the `ip <name>` command:
+To get the IP address of the running container `foo`:

     $ container ip foo